extend-a-story/extend-a-story/README.txt

 - In the new database, run the database creation script 'ExtendAStory.sql'.

-- Take the contents of the www directory and place them in a directory accessible to your web server.
+- Take the contents of the 'www' directory and place them in a directory accessible to your web server.

 - Modify db.php to contain the relevant login information for the database you created.

-- Point your browser to <story root>/admin.php and login as the
+- Point your browser to '<story root>/admin.php' and login as the
   administrator:
   - Login Name : admin
   - Password   : change-me